Arquisoft/wiq_es6c/README.md

 - **Auth service**.
 Express service that handles the authentication of users.
 - **User stats service**.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.

-All the service share a Mongo database that is accessed with mongoose.

 ## Quick start guide